ERICA MARTINEZ CAIN, M.S., LPC, LCDC

 Having worked extensively in residential treatment settings both federal and state, Erica developed a special interest in working with criminal offenders, helping victims of crime, and assisting criminal justice system personnel – all parties of law enforcement, legal professionals, and law students.

-Her greatest passion in life has always been enjoying her life, interpersonal relationships, and striving for growth personally and professionally.
-In her personal life, Erica engages in music appreciation, physical fitness, art, and photography to maintain her balance.
-She is involved with the American Foundation for Suicide Prevention.
+Her greatest passion in life has always been engaging in meaningful interpersonal relationships, listening to people's stories, loving people, and striving for growth personally and professionally.
+In her personal life,

 Picture